 The Graduate School (TGS), in collaboration with the Graduate Student Association (GSA), is proud to carry on the tradition of providing students with the opportunity to showcase their research accomplishments on the MSU campus by sponsoring the annual Graduate Student Research Symposium (GSRS).
-The 20th GSRS will be held Saturday, February 25, 2023, at the Old Main Academic Center.
+The 23rd GSRS will be held Saturday, February 25, 2023, at the Old Main Academic Center.

 Graduate Student Research Symposium